dylanlee/autoeval-jobs/readme.md

-# Flood Evaluation Job Arguments, Inputs, and Outputs
+# FIM Evaluation Jobs Arguments, Inputs, and Outputs

 This repository contains a set of yaml files that specifies interfaces for the jobs that make up the HAND FIM evaluation pipeline.
 The pipeline has been designed as a series of chained jobs that will be run by a batch processing solution.
 The primary focus of this repo is on describing inputs and outputs of each job and each jobs arguments/parameters.